dallasfoley/progress-tracker-backend/README.md

 ## The backend for a Reading Progress Tracker application

-For our RESTful API, we have a Java/Javalin app running on an EC2 instance through a docker container connected to an AWD RDS MySQL instance.
+For our RESTful API, we have a Java/Javalin app running on an EC2 instance through a docker container connected to an AWS RDS MySQL instance.

 ## Technologies Used